128technology/docs/docs/config_command_guide.md

 Must be one of the following types:

+##### (0) ip-address (union) (required)

+The ip-address type represents an IP address and is IP version neutral.
+The format of the textual representations implies the IP version.

+Must be one of the following types:

 ##### (0) ipv4-address (string) (required)

 The ipv4-address type represents an IPv4 address in dotted-quad notation.